Belly Dance Classes in Indiana

 Search and browse cities to find detailed studio listings, class schedules, and contact information.

-Whether you are looking for a fun new workout or want to master complex core isolations, Indiana is home to a welcoming belly dance community.
-Studios across the state offer classes for all skill levels.
-If you are a complete beginner, you'll find patient, professional instructors ready to guide you through foundational techniques.
+Whether you are looking for a fun new fitness routine or want to master complex core isolations, Indiana has a thriving community of belly dance studios.
+With 32 studios and 5 cities represented in our directory, we make it easy to find high-quality instruction.
+If you are a complete beginner, our directory connects you with patient, professional instructors in Indiana who are ready to guide you through foundational techniques.

-From traditional Middle Eastern styles and Raqs Sharqi to modern Tribal Fusion belly dance, local studios offer diverse approaches to this beautiful art form.
-Many Indiana instructors also host workshops, performances, and student showcases that bring the local dance community together.
+From traditional Raqs Sharqi to modern Tribal Fusion and authentic Arabic dance, local studios in Indiana offer diverse approaches to this beautiful art form.
+Explore the dance scene in cities like Evansville, Fort Wayne, Indianapolis and beyond.

 What to Expect from Belly Dance Classes in Indiana